-^{} These entities are in the final stages of liquidation and the assets were transferred to the parent entity as at 1 July 2006.
+\ These entities are currently being liquidated and the assets were transferred to the parent entity, as at 1 July 2006.

 (a) Sale of subsidiary

 Details of the sale of the business of the New Zealand subsidiary is set out in note 9.